Rilliano/ThePowerPuffGirls/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/3d978c11-dd5f-4bca-8434-2fd94caa2bc6/deploy-status)](https://app.netlify.com/sites/thepowerpuffgirls/deploys)

-You are looking at the repository for The Powerpuff Girls fan site It is hosted on [Netlify](https://netlify.com/) .
+You are looking at the repository for The Powerpuff Girls fan site .It is hosted on [Netlify](https://netlify.com/) .
-Preview the app here: [https://thepowerpuffgirls.netlify.com/](https://thepowerpuffgirls.netlify.com/)
+U can preview the app here: [https://thepowerpuffgirls.netlify.com/](https://thepowerpuffgirls.netlify.com/)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
 To learn React, check out the [React documentation](https://reactjs.org/).

 ## 🚀 Quick start ?